solana-labs/solana/book/src/passive-stake-delegation-and-rewards.md

 * `voter_id` - The pubkey of the VoteState instance the lamports are delegated to.

-* `claimed_credits` - The total credits claimed over the lifetime of the program.
+* `credits_observed` - The total credits claimed over the lifetime of the program.

 ## RewardsState